Raising a puppy when you work full time can be done. But you’ll need a structured day, and some help.

 If possible take the first two weeks, 8 to 10 weeks old, off work.
 Even if you work from home!

 Potty training at this point requires going outside very frequently.
-Maybe every 15 minutes or so for much of the day.
+Maybe every 15 minutes or so for parts of the day.

 And socialization is time consuming too.

-Use these two weeks to start crate training your puppy, to gradually get them used to being there.
+You will also need to use these two weeks to start crate training your puppy, to gradually get them used to being shut in for short periods of time.

-And help them see their crate as a wonderful, relaxing den to snuggle down in.
+Carefully done, this process will help the puppy see their crate as a wonderful, relaxing den to snuggle down in.

 How long can you leave a 10 – 12 week old puppy alone?

-Those two weeks make a difference to their bladder control, but you’d still expect a pee break every 2 hours if not less.
+Those two weeks make a difference to a puppy’s bladder control, but you’d still expect a pee break every 2 hours if not less.

 If you crate train your puppy you don’t want them left crated for any longer than this.